-If green-lit, the pipeline and LNG facility would transport 10 million tonnes of LNG each year, mainly to Asia.
+If green-lit, the pipeline and LNG facility would transport ten million tons of LNG each year, mainly to Asia.
 The gas would be sourced in the Liard and Horn River basins in the northeastern corner of BC where extensive hydraulic fracturing, or fracking, operations are underway.

 Follow Meagan Wohlberg on Twitter.